-A method of a class may be identified with the keyword virtual.
+Abstract classes can also have virtual methods Method of a class may be identified with the keyword virtual.
 Virtual methods are a basic polymorphic construct.
-A virtual method shall override a method in all of its base (parent) classes, whereas a non-virtual method shall only override a method in that class and its descendants.
+A virtual method shall overrides a method in all the of its base (parent) classes, whereas a normal non-virtual method shall only overrides a method in that class and its descendants.
 One way to view this is that there is only one implementation of a virtual method per class hierarchy, and it is always the one in the latest derived class.

-Virtual methods provide prototypes for the methods that later override them, i.e., all of the information generally found on the first line of a method declaration: the encapsulation criteria, the type and number of arguments, and the return type if it is needed.
-Later, when subclasses override virtual methods, they follow the prototype exactly by having matching return types, argument types, and argument directions.
-It is not necessary to have matching formal argument names or default values.
+Virtual methods provide prototypes for subroutines the methods that later override them, i.e., all of the information generally found on the first line of a method declaration: the encapsulation criteria, the type and number of arguments, and the return type if it is needed.
+Later, when subclasses override virtual methods, they shall must follow the prototype exactly by having matching return types and matching argument names, types, and directions.
+It is not necessary to have matching default expressions, but the presence of a default much match.
 Thus, all versions of the virtual method look identical in all subclasses.